abearly/ScientiaMobileAngular/Exercise3/readme.md

 [2] Original products should match Exercise 1

 [3] By default, two users will exist with the following information.
 Only Username, Name, and Role should be visible.

+[4] This is to prevent a user from removing themselves while logged in

 | ID | Username   | Name       | Password  | Role  | Token      |
 | -- | ---------- | ---------- | --------- | ----- | ---------- |